Share on Facebook

 In Conclusion

-The top three advantages of patents are:
+To recap, the top 3 advantages of patents are:

+As always, if you have any questions that still remain about the advantages and disadvantages of patents, please comment below, email into [email protected], or simply give us a call at our main line: 800-849-1913.
 Legal Note: This blog article does not constitute as legal advice.
 Although the article was written by a licensed USPTO patent attorney there are many factors and complexities that come into patenting an idea.
 We recommend you consult a lawyer if you want legal advice for your particular situation.
 No attorney-client or confidential relationship exists by simply reading and applying the steps stated in this blog article.

 About the Author